Basketball Offense - Coach Sar's Secondary BreakFrom the Coach’s Clipboard Basketball Playbook

-Now look at Diagram D below.
-If the pass to O2 (coming off the flex cut) is not there, then O3 sets a down-screen for O2 and O2 cuts to the three-point arc looking for the pass from O4 and the possible three-point shot.
+Now look at diagram D below.
+If the pass to O2 (coming off the flex cut) is not there, O3 down-screens for O2 and O2 cuts to the three-point arc looking for the pass from O4 and the possible three-point shot.

-Now see Diagram E. As the pass is made to O2 on the wing, O5 drags his/her man toward the elbow, and O3 sets a diagonal back-screen for O5.
-O5 makes the basket cut looking for the pass from O2 (Diagram F).
+Diagram E. As the pass is made to O2 on the wing, O5 drags his/her man toward the elbow, and O3 sets a diagonal back-screen for O5.
+O5 basket-cuts looking for the pass from O2 (diagram F).

-See Diagram G below.
-O2 can pass back out to O4 and you can now run a hi-lo option with O4 and O5.
+Diagram G. O2 can pass back out to O4 and you can now run a hi-lo option with O4 and O5.